On average, college tuition goes up about 3% every year.

-Alaska Bible College is a private, religious institution, so it has the same tuition for residents of Alaska as it does for residents from other states.
+Alaska Bible College is a private, religious institution, which means it has the same tuition for students from Alaska as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.